 Annual attention to a wide array of facilities needs is essential.

-Perhaps too obvious yet worth stating is the fact that academic and administrative facilities exists for one purpose, to support academic programs.
+To begin consideration of the University's capital budget request it is important to recall that an institution of the size, scope and complexity of the University of Illinois faces a recurring array of facilities related needs every year.
 The capital facilities make up the University's largest asset and provide the foundation to attract and retain top quality faculty, staff and students.
-Any discussion of the capital budget must begin with the understanding that an institution of the size, scope and complexity of the University of Illinois faces a recurring array of facilities needs each year.
 As buildings age through their normal life cycles, it is crucial to address minor repair and renovation needs as they occur.
 Failure to do so accelerates deterioration and leads to costly major remodeling requirements more quickly than would be necessary if prudent attention to annual repair and renovation were possible.
 Changing programmatic emphases in academic units also create the need for relatively small remodeling projects which can be addressed quickly to make existing space more useful for emerging academic priorities.
-Toward that end the University is coming off of three consecutive fiscal years with a limited capital budget appropriation.
+Toward that end the University is coming off of four consecutive fiscal years with a limited capital budget appropriation.
 As stated previously, consistent and steady funding patterns are supremely important to maintain the physical plant.
-The past three years without repair and renovation funding only exacerbates the deferred maintenance problem while making it more difficult to reduce it in the future.
-Based on these factors the University has once again placed the repair and renovation request at the top of the capital list for \$21.5 million.
-Once again the deferred maintenance request is in the second priority slot.
-The two requests of \$21.5 million and \$20.1 million respectively, continue the University of Illinois focus of maintaining the facility plant asset.
-Each of these priorities serves to emphasize the importance that the University places on the maintenance and upkeep of its facilities.
+The past four years without repair and renovation funding only exacerbates the deferred maintenance problem while making it more difficult to reduce it in the future.
+The state's contribution in reducing the level of deferred maintenance on the campuses is an integral part of the funding plan toward that end.
+Several years without that piece of the funding solution leaves the University in the proverbial two steps forward and one step back position.
+Based on these factors, the University has once again placed the repair and renovation request at the top of the capital request list requesting \$21.5 million.
 With that in mind the University has recently issued Certificates of Participation in order to jump start the reduction of deferred maintenance on each campus.
-That along with the recently approved Academic Facilities Maintenance Fund should provide a solid starting point to attack the maintenance problem on each campus.
-However, state support is still critical and an important leg of the funding stool to halt the growth of deferred maintenance and provide adequate support of the physical plant.
+That action combined with the recently approved Academic Facilities Maintenance Fund Assessment should provide a solid starting point to attack the maintenance problem on each campus.
+However, the state portion of the funding tool is still critical and frankly without the state support, reduction in deferred maintenance will be severely curtailed.

 Buildings and the infrastructure systems which support them have finite useful lives.
 Roofs deteriorate; heating, ventilating and cooling systems wear out; masonry decays; and so on.
 At a certain point major remodeling is required to extend the useful life of every University facility constructed and every annual capital budget request will contain a share of major remodeling projects, usually in the cost range of \$2 million to \$15 million.
 Major remodeling projects can also result from the need to enlarge the capacity of a building, change its functional use, upgrade or extend campus wide infrastructure systems.
 For example, as technological advances have accelerated over the past two decades and computers now permeate the conduct of almost every phase of instruction and research activity, the need to expand electrical and cooling capacity for individual buildings and for entire campuses has grown dramatically.
-Much like the two-pronged approach for smaller repair and renovation projects, the University is seeking another source of funding for these major building remodels.
-The Facilities Maintenance Support in the operating request is another vehicle through which the University hopes to establish a regular and sustained funding source to remodel those facilities in the central core of campus which serve the basic educational needs of the student body.